-- If the proposed position or organizational change does not coincide with the budget cycle, it should be recommended by the president or director in the form of a letter to the Chancellor which includes a full description, justification, fiscal implications, and other pertinent information.
+- If the proposed position or organizational change does not coincide with the budget cycle, it should be recommended by the president in the form of a letter to the Chancellor which includes a full description, justification, fiscal implications, and other pertinent information.

 - Required Forms for Implementation of Procedures for Approvals

-- Information to support transactions that require the approval of the Chancellor or his/her designee is requested in Forms A-1 and A-2.
+- Information to support transactions that require the approval of the Chancellor or designee is requested in Forms A-1 and A-2.

 - Where a search committee is formed, candidates for hire must first be screened by the search committee before an offer can be extended.

 - The Chair of the search committee must certify that each candidate considered by the committee meets or exceeds the criteria published in the job description.
 (See Form A-1).